-If you think that you and your friend are arguing over the slightest of issues which may not really be issues at all, then there is not harm in spending some time away from each other just to clear your heads.
+If you think that you and your friend are arguing over the slightest of issues, which may not really issue at all, fix an unhappy relationship by spending some time away from each other just to clear your heads.

 Go out for a walk and think over how you’ve been getting upset over reasons that could easily be discussed.